kacheryhub/kacheryhub/src/markdown/createKacheryChannel.md

 ## Adding the channel on kacheryhub

 Once you have set up a Google bucket and an Ably project for your channel, you can add and configure the channel on kacheryhub.
 Click the button to `add kachery channel` and provide a name of the channel.
 You should choose a unique name without spaces.
-Then click to configure the channel and provide the appropriate credentials for the bucket and the pub/sub project.
-After that, you can authorize nodes to belong to your channel with various roles.
+Then click to configure the channel and provide the Bitwooder resource.
+After that, you can authorize nodes to belong to your channel.

 ## Google Storage Bucket creation and configuration